 We also offer a very limited number of Solidarity Shares at zero cost to support those most closely impacted by state violence.
 This share is intended to extend additional support (but is not limited to) our BIPOC, immigrant, refugee, communities as well as others who persistently experience food apartheid² and do not have access to grocery stores with fresh produce in their neighborhood.

-The Sliding Scale CSA Share Application is Closed
+The 2022 Sliding Scale CSA Share Application is available here.

 Want to help share the harvest?
 Click HERE to donate to our food food justice fund and help us make fresh, local food available to even more families!

 Phillies Bridge’s Sliding Scale model is informed by Soul Fire Farm’s report “Sowing the Seeds of Food Justice” as well as the work of local fair food systems collaborators at Kingston Food Co-op, Poughkeepsie Farm Project, Rock Steady Farm and Flowers, and Rolling Grocer 19.
 If you have any questions, comments, or concerns about our sliding scale program, please reach out to firstname.lastname@example.org.

 1. Living wage calculator for Ulster County: https://livingwage.mit.edu/counties/36111

 2. Food apartheid, as opposed to “food deserts,” refers to a community’s lack of access to healthy, local, and nutritious food as brought on by systemic inequality.
 Read more about food apartheid HERE.
 Read more about systemic inequality HERE